azine/geoblocking-bundle/README.md

 ```
 // app/config/config.yml
 azine_geo_blocking:
     enabled:              			true 										# true|false : turn the whole bundle on/off
     access_denied_view:  AzineGeoBlockingBundle::accessDenied.html.twig 		# the view to be rendered as "blocked" page
     block_anonymouse_users_only:	true		 								# block all users or only users that are not logged in yet
     login_route:          			fos_user_security_login 					# route name to the login-form (only relevant if block_anonymouse_users_only is set to true)
-    lookup_adapter:       			azine_geo_blocking.lookup.adapter	# id of the lookup-adapter you would like to use
+    lookup_adapter:       			azine_geo_blocking.default.lookup.adapter	# id of the lookup-adapter you would like to use (e.g. azine_geo_blocking.maxmind.lookup.adapter)
     allow_private_ips:    			true										# true | false : also applie the rules to private IPs e.g. 127.0.0.1 or 192.168.xxx.yyy etc.

 	# routes to applie the blocking rules to
     # only either whitelist or blacklist can contain values, if you configure both, the blacklist will be ignored.